gatvr

 Quantity: 3 specimens available

 This pedestal is of French film origin and was used throughout the 1950s in studios by BBC Television (Lime Grove) and ITV companies.
 During that period there was nothing better available, at least in Europe.
 The Debrie had an advantage over the US Houston Fearless tv studio type pedestals inasmuch that it could crank quite low to the floor and was much lighter.
 This easily steered pedestal (which sometimes had three stabilising struts attached) has three linked wheels and is fully mechanical.
 Maximum height,6ft.
+Larger image shows the pedestal 'on set'

 See the same period